You can be released on bail at the police station after you’ve been charged. This means you will be able to go home until your court hearing.

 You’re unlikely to be given bail if:

-- you are charged with a serious offence, eg armed robbery
+- you are charged with a serious offence, for example armed robbery

 - you’ve been convicted of a serious crime in the past